-12 Id. at 711-12.
+13 Id. at 711-12.

 If, under the third of these options, the producer sells the royalty owner's share of the oil and gas production, the producer must pay the royalty owner the net proceeds that the producer received for the royalty owner's share of the production-or, in other words, the producer must pay the royalty owner its share of the actual sales price for the oil and gas production, minus the royalty owner's share of the costs that the producer incurred to make the production marketable and deliver it to the downstream point of sale.
 Because any such sale arises from the implied marketing covenant, the producer must market the production in a way that mutually benefits both the producer and the royalty owner-typically by selling the production for the "best price . . . reasonably available."
-Nonetheless, the producer may properly charge the royalty owner with the royalty owner's share of any postproduction costs on the theory that those post-production costs enhance the value of the production for the mutual benefit of both the producer and the royalty owner.^[13]
+Nonetheless, the producer may properly charge the royalty owner with the royalty owner's share of any postproduction costs on the theory that those post-production costs enhance the value of the production for the mutual benefit of both the producer and the royalty owner.
+[14]

 Turning to the second certified question-whether the requirements for the deductions of postproduction expenses from Wellman and Tawney apply to leases containing an in-kind royalty provision-it is unnecessary for me to give an exhaustive overview of our caselaw because the majority has done so.
-It is sufficient to recognize that in the landmark ruling of Wellman, this Court examined a proceeds royalty lease that was silent on what party would bear post-production costs.14 In Wellman, we established the presumption that unless the lease provides otherwise, the lessee bears post-production costs, and when we articulated that presumption, we referred specifically to "proceeds" leases.
-In Tawney, this Court expanded on Wellman by clarifying the type of language that must be included in a lease that contains a proceeds royalty clause before a lessor could allocate some, or all, of the post-production expenses to the lessor.
-In the lessor could allocate some, or all, of the post-production expenses to the lessor.
+It is sufficient to recognize that in the landmark ruling of Wellman, this Court examined a proceeds royalty lease that was silent on what party would bear post-production costs.15 In Wellman, we established the presumption that unless the lease provides otherwise, the lessee bears post-production costs, and when we articulated that presumption, we referred specifically to "proceeds" leases.16 In Tawney, this Court expanded on Wellman by clarifying the type of language that must be included in a lease that contains a proceeds royalty clause before a lessor could allocate some, or all, of the post-production expenses to the lessor.17

-13 Id. at 711-12 (footnotes omitted and emphasis added).
+14 Id. at 711-12 (footnotes omitted and emphasis added).